- People

 - Acknowledgements (optional) – Credits contributors, funding agencies, or institutions that supported the work.

-- References – Lists all cited sources in APA (7th edition) style, arranged alphabetically by the first author’s surname.
+- References – Lists all cited sources in IEEE style, arranged alphabetically by the first author’s surname.

 2. Citation and References